apache/subversion/packages/windows-innosetup/Readme.txt

 Making a distro
 ===============

-  The programs/scripts in the packages\win32-innosetup\tools folder will take care of making the Subversion documentation (a Windows HTML help file) from the sources in the doc directory of the subversion repository and setting version info on the setup.
+  The programs/scripts in the packages\windows-innosetup\tools folder will take care of making the Subversion documentation (a Windows HTML help file) from the sources in the doc directory of the subversion repository and setting version info on the setup.
 Just follow the steps below and you're set: